tomekkozysa/kozysa.me/content/experiments/rainbow-spinner.md

 #media
 <display src="/img/experiments/spinner/rs-app.png" :src-width=1698 :src-height=1615 />
 #text
-Rainbow Spinner, is a side project that explores SVG as a self contained animation format.
+Rainbow Spinner, is a side project that explores SVG as a self contained animation format that can be wrapped in a CSS variable.

 SMIL, animation markup for SVG allows easy access to animation parameters for customisation, while a CSS variable is an easy copy&paste way to add a spinner to your project.